It’s important to understand how taxes are applied in different investment products and how this ultimately impacts your

 You invest in a unit trust with after-tax money and then pay tax on interest, dividends and capital gains.
 Local and foreign interest is taxed at your marginal rate, and both local and foreign dividends are taxed at an effective rate of 20%.
 The first R23 800 of local interest is exempt from tax if you are younger than 65, or up to R34 500 if you are 65 and older.

 If you invest in a rand-denominated offshore unit trust, you pay tax on all gains on your original rand investment, regardless of whether those gains are from capital growth or currency movement.
 You also pay tax on foreign interest and dividends.
 Foreign dividends are included in your taxable income and are taxed at an effective rate of 20%.
 The full value of foreign interest is included in your taxable income and is taxed at your marginal rate.

 You can take up to R1m offshore every calendar year without having to apply for a tax clearance certificate, but if you want to invest more you will have to apply for tax clearance from SARS.

 If you invest directly in foreign currency with a foreign manager or through an offshore platform, you don’t pay tax on currency movement while you are invested.
 When you sell assets bought in a foreign currency, the foreign capital gain or loss is first calculated and then translated into rands using either the average exchange rate (available on the SARS website) or the exchange rate on the date of sale.

 Tax-free investment accounts provide a decent alternative (but note the restrictions)

 There is a catch.
-The maximum amount you can currently invest is R33 000 a year with a lifetime maximum of R500 000.
+The maximum amount you can currently invest is R33 000 per tax year with a lifetime maximum of R500 000.
 If you exceed these limits, you will incur a 40% penalty on the excess amount.